-I feel lucky to have had one of the best support systems of professors, peers and advisers I could have hoped for through UT and after.
+I feel lucky to have had one of the best support systems of professors, peers, and advisers I could have hoped for through UT and after.
 A lot of the professors and advisers at UT have a deep interest in your success - I have personally had many professors give me references and mentored me for future opportunities for jobs and graduate school.

 4. What advantages has your degree from UT Austin given you?

 Studying at a university like UT, gave me the option to interview at and get offers from prestigious institutions.
-This is how I landed my first job out of school in New York at Goldman Sachs, which I believe set me in an upward trajectory in my career.
+This is how I landed my first job out of school in New York at Goldman Sachs, which I believe set me on an upward trajectory in my career.